CharlesCNorton/yoflo-cli/README.md

 - **Logging Alerts**: Log detection alerts to a file.
 - **Headless Mode**: Run the tool without displaying the video feed, suitable for server environments.
 - **Pretty Print**: Enable formatted output of detections for better readability.
+- **Model Download**: Option to download the Florence-2 model directly from the Hugging Face Hub.

 ## Model Information